kletai/mea_analysis_homeostasis/README.md

 ### filter_and_plot.py
 `smooth` - Applies a moving average to an array.
 Useful for smoothing spike frequency traces\
 `construct_categorized_dataframe` - Creates a dataframe that includes category information for unit spike timecourses.
 Uses `filter_unit_columns` as a supporting function.
-See [this tutorial](https://github.com/kletai/mea_analysis_homeostasis/blob/master/jupyter_notebooks/Python_mea%20Tutorial.ipynb) for examples of how you can use this function\
 `foldInductionPlusMean` - This function plots baseline-normalized plots for a given condition that include both all of the channels passing a filters and all the mean(black)+median(red) of those channels.
 Uses `foldInductionPlusMean_stim`, `foldInductionPlusMean_ctrl`, `get_mean_med_traces`, and `make_fold_plot`as supporting functions
  - Supporting functions for `foldInductionPlusMean`